HikmalAkbar/language-cheat-sheets/css.md

 ### 3. Units

 > [!NOTE]
 > Don't use *font-size: px;* as it is going to take away user's option from changing their browser font size
+> Value keywords not included below: normal, number, initial, inherit

 In CSS, there are various units of measurement used to define sizes and distances.
 These units can be broadly categorized into two types: absolute units and relative units.
 Here's an overview of each:

-3.1 - **Absolute Units**:
+3.1 - **Absolute Units (Length)**:
    - Pixel (px): A pixel is a single dot on a screen.
 It's a fixed-size unit that does not change with the size of the viewport.
 Pixels are commonly used for precise control over element sizes and positions.
    - Point (pt): A point is a physical unit of measurement commonly used in print design.
 One point is equal to 1/72 of an inch.
 It's less commonly used in web design but can be useful for maintaining consistent sizing across different media.